-You might recognize the name Park Sherman, and if you do then you will know why some of their things are just way too much fun to pass up!
+You might recognize the name Park Sherman Co, and if you do then you will know the barware they manufactured.
 Can you guess what this is?

 Don’t worry.
 I will get to that, but first a little about the company…

 The Park Sherman Company was founded by Jacob Sherman in the early 1930s and operated out of Springfield, Illinois until 1960.
 That’s right, through the dirty ’30s and into the suave era of the 1950s!
 Park Sherman was formerly Shanklin Manufacturing, the original manufacturer of the carbide miners lamp.
 In fact, founder George Shanklin copyrighted the design in 1913.
 When Park Sherman took over, they continued to produce the carbide miners lamp along with other lamps, but actually became better known for their production of novelty pieces, household goods and office accessories.
 Think cigarette lighters and cases, tobacco pipe stands, metal match containers, pen holders and brass desk calendars to name a few, and of course barware.